Bobby Rahal: IndyCar owner

 After losing the championship to Michael Andretti in 1991, Rahal (with partner Carl Hogan) acquired the assets to the former Pat Patrick Racing team, with Rahal becoming an owner-driver.
 The team was an immediate success in 1992, producing four wins for Rahal and his third CART championship, making him the last owner-driver to win the CART title, and the last driver to win a race with his own team until Adrian Fernandez did so in 2003.
 In 1993, Rahal attempted to develop his own Rahal-Hogan chassis, but reverted to the Lola chassis after failing to qualify for the 1993 Indianapolis 500.
-In 1994 the team brought the Honda engine into the CART series.
+In 1994, the team brought the Honda engine into the CART series.
 Except for a second-place finish at Toronto, he and teammate Mike Groff struggled to show the full potential of an engine that would soon dominate the series.
-In 1995 at Long Beach Rahal became the tenth driver in Championship Car history (including AAA, USAC, and CART) to start 200 races in his career.
+In 1995 at Long Beach, Rahal became the tenth driver in Championship Car history (including AAA, USAC, and CART) to start 200 races in his career.
 Despite no wins, Rahal finished a strong third in the 1995 standings using the Mercedes engine.

 Rahal continued as a racing driver until his retirement in 1998.
 Meanwhile, Hogan left to form his own team and talk show host David Letterman became a minority owner in 1996.
 The team became known as Team Rahal in 1996 and Rahal Letterman Racing in 2004, when Rahal switched from CART to the IRL full-time.

 Other business roles

 From 1997 to 1999, Rahal co-owned a team in the NASCAR Craftsman Truck Series with sportscar-racing veteran Tom Gloy.
 The team, called Gloy-Rahal Racing, competed part time in 1997 and full time for the remainder of existence.

 In 2000, Rahal joined the Jaguar Formula One team in a managerial capacity.
 During this time, Rahal attempted to hire championship-winning aerodynamicist Adrian Newey, briefly believing that the deal had been completed, but was unsuccessful.
 However, Rahal was fired after reportedly attempting to sell driver Eddie Irvine to rivals Jordan.
 Ironically, the team fired Irvine little more than a year after firing Rahal, while Newey joined in 2006, a year after the team was sold to Red Bull.

 Rahal was the interim President and CEO of CART for six months during the 2000 season.

-His business interests include Bobby Rahal Automotive Group, a network of car dealerships in western and central Pennsylvania selling Acura, BMW, Honda, Jaguar, Land Rover, Lexus, Mercedes-Benz, Toyota and Volvo.
+Rahal's business interests include Bobby Rahal Automotive Group, a network of car dealerships in western and central Pennsylvania currently selling Acura, BMW, Honda, Lexus, Mercedes-Benz and Toyota.

 In 2021, Rahal began to venture into race promoting with the help of former IndyCar and Indianapolis Motor Speedway owner Tony George.
 Rahal's first move in race promotion was to return the popular Iowa Speedway round to IndyCar after it had been left off of the 2021 calendar.
 Rahal was able to recruit Iowa supermarket chain Hy-Vee as a sponsor and secured a multi year agreement between IndyCar and Iowa Speedway to run a double header event at the track starting in 2022.